kulbida/music-loader/README.md

 #### 8. Testing

-What we have developed is a tiny micro framework that allows you to add more functionality.
+The proposed solution is a tiny framework which allows you to add more functionality.
 Out goal was also provide proper testing ergonomics.
-The code can be easily tested, since there is explicit convention in place, dependent objects can be stubbed or mocked on tests which makes testing simpler.
+The code can be easily tested, since there is explicit convention in place, dependent objects can be stubbed or mocked which makes testing simpler.
+We also have used Dependency Injection pattern (among others) to minimize the code coupling.

 #### 9. Thank you